Geometry Descriptions in scuff-em

 - the directory specified by the

-environment variable - any search directories specified using the
+SCUFF_MESH_PATHenvironment variable - any search directories specified using the

 The latter two options allow you to set up one or more common repositories of mesh files which you can then re-use for scuff-em calculations launched from whatever directory you like.

-keyword is used to select a
+The optional MATERIAL keyword is used to select a

 scuff-em material designation

-) for the medium interior to
+(in this case, Gold) for the medium interior to

 your object.
 The actual definition of the material Gold

-(given by a MATERIAL...ENDMATERIAL
+(given by a MATERIAL...ENDMATERIAL clause)

-may be present in the .scuffgeo
+may be present in the .scuffgeo file before the

-specification, or may exist in a separate
+OBJECT specification, or may exist in a separate

 material database file.
 If you don't specify a MATERIAL